 Tk is a graphical user interface toolkit that takes developing desktop applications to a higher level than conventional approaches.
 Tk is the standard GUI not only for Tcl, but for many other dynamic languages, and can produce rich, native applications that run unchanged across Windows, Mac OS X, Linux and more.

-AndroWish allows to run desktop Tcl and Tk programs almost unaltered on the Android Platform while it opens the door to script a rich set of features on a mobile platform.
+AndroWish allows to run desktop Tcl and Tk programs almost unaltered on the Android Platform while it opens the door to script a rich feature set of a mobile platform.

 Tcl/Tk 8.6 manual,